This easy, tasty, and incredibly festive red, white, and blue firecracker bundt cake is the perfect dessert for patriotic holidays and celebrations.

 - Bake for 35-40 minutes or until a toothpick inserted into the center of the cake comes out clean (a few crumbs are okay but no wet batter).
 Allow to cool on a cake rack until completely cooled, about 30 minutes.
 Turn cake pan upside down and gently remove cake from pan onto cooling rack or serving platter.

-- To make the frosting, melt butter in a medium sauce pan.
+- Melt butter in a medium sauce pan.
 When butter is melted, continue to whisk over medium heat until butter turns from yellow to a golden color.
 Remove from heat.
 In a medium bowl cream together butter, cream cheese, powdered sugar, vanilla extract, almond extract, and milk until smooth and spreadable.

 - Divide frosting between three bowls, stir red food coloring into one, and blue food coloring into the second.
 The third will remain white.
 Drizzle frosting over cake and top with sprinkles if desired.
 Serve immediately or store at room temperature, covered, up to 24 hours.